bitnami/charts/bitnami/ghost/README.md

 It also packages the [Bitnami MySQL chart](https://github.com/bitnami/charts/tree/main/bitnami/mysql) which is required for bootstrapping a MySQL deployment for the database requirements of the Ghost application.

 Bitnami charts can be used with [Kubeapps](https://kubeapps.dev/) for deployment and management of Helm Charts in clusters.

-Looking to use Ghost in production?
-Try [VMware Tanzu Application Catalog](https://bitnami.com/enterprise), the enterprise edition of Bitnami Application Catalog.

 ## Prerequisites